Menu

 SMRT Cell colors

-If you have ever clicked around the PacBio website or attended a workshop or webinar discussing PacBio long-read sequencing technology, then you have probably seen or heard about SMRT (Single Molecule, Real-Time) Cells.
-These small but vital pieces of technology sit at the heart of HiFi (high fidelity) sequencing, one of the world’s most advanced long-read genome sequencing technologies.
+If you have ever clicked around the PacBio website, or attended a workshop or webinar discussing PacBio long-read sequencing technology, then you have probably seen or heard about SMRT (Single Molecule, Real-Time) Cells.
+These small but vital pieces of technology sit at the heart of HiFi sequencing, a highly accurate long-read sequencing technology.
 But what is a SMRT Cell exactly, and what can it do?
 Let’s take a look!

 What is a SMRT Cell?